prashant3286/Exploring-the-Bitcoin-Cryptocurrency-Market/README.md

 # Exploring-the-Bitcoin-Cryptocurrency-Market
-This is the real time project from the learning website Datacamp.com where I explore different insight from the given data.
+This is the real time project from the learning website Datacamp.com where
-I perform different operation inside the data like:
-1. Data Cleaning
-2. Exploratory Data Analysis
-3. Data Visualization

-Tools used in the projects.
-Matplotlib
-Seaborn
-Pandas
-Numpy
-Python

-Jupyter Notebook is used for text editor.